This post may contain affiliate links. Please read our disclosure policy.

 Or, if you prefer, you can easily transform this into a hearty entree salad with the addition of delicious goodies like goat cheese, sunflower seeds, avocado, and chicken like I did right after taking these photos.

 Pomegranate Orange Green Salad

-- 1 shallot thinly sliced
+- 1 shallot peeled and thinly sliced

 - 2 oranges cara cara or blood orange recommended

-- 1 pomegranate arils removed
+- 1/2 cup pomegranate arils

-- freshly ground pepper
+- freshly ground pepper to taste

 - quantity and proportions of all ingredients can vary as desired